Your gums can become swollen for a number of reasons but not all of them would require an immediate trip to the dentist’s office.

 - Reduce stress and sleep well.
 Stress is associated with your dental health as it affects your immune system and makes it difficult for your body to fight bacteria.

-- See your dentist regularly for check-ups to ensure your mouth is in perfect condition and doesn’t require any treatment and also for professional cleaning so as to remove plaque build-up.
-Also, visit if your gum problems cause too much pain or persist.
+- See your dentist regularly for check-ups to ensure your mouth is in perfect condition and for professional cleaning to remove plaque build-up.